Our role is to provide a safe and efficient air traffic service. We do this by delivering world-class services and real value to our customers.

-Airways has started consultation on our Service Framework which sets out the services we provide, and who pays for them.
+In 2021 Airways consulted on our Service Framework which sets out the services we provide and who pays for them.

-The Service Framework was last reviewed in 2012 so a review is needed to ensure it is fit for purpose.
+The Service Framework was last reviewed in 2012 so a review was needed to ensure it remains fit for purpose.

 Every three years Airways consults with its customers – airlines, airports and the general aviation community – on enhancements to services and associated prices.
 The purpose of this is to ensure the continued safety and resiliency of the aviation network, while preparing for the future.

 This latest pricing consultation commenced in January 2019 and was completed in May.
 The consultation included the opportunity for submissions, requests for further information and public meetings across the country.

 All customer feedback, including 12 detailed submissions, was carefully considered in setting the final prices.